7 Supplements That Actually Work for Blood Sugar Control: My 22-Year Guide

 7/ Vitamin D3: The Sunshine Vitamin

 Vitamin D deficiency is extremely common in diabetics and can worsen insulin resistance.
-This was my final addition to the stack but it proved very important.
 Vitamin D improves insulin sensitivity significantly, reduces inflammation throughout the body, supports immune function (critical for diabetics), and deficiency is directly linked to worse diabetes control.

 My Complete Daily Supplement Stack